tawesoft/untrusted.py/README.md

 * *TODO* `untrusted.sequence` type is missing tests and may be incomplete
 * *TODO* `untrusted.mapping` type is missing tests and may be incomplete
 * *TODO* `unstrusted.<*>Of` is not fully tested
-* *TODO* statically-verifiable type safety has not been tested
+* *TODO* only partial coverage for statically-verifiable type safety

 Any code with security considerations deserves the highest standards of scrutiny.
 Please exercise your judgement before using this module.

+THE SOFTWARE IS PROVIDED  "AS IS",  WITHOUT WARRANTY OF ANY KIND.

 ## Quickstart